 Take half an hour of your road trip to Tofino and spend it at the Harbour Quay in Port Alberni.
 Some cute little shops and ideal to grab a bite and admire this magnificent view over Vancouver Island’s longest inland waterway!
 A playground is right down by the water front and also an amazing ice cream/candy shop.
 You can park there as well, but don’t take my word for this during peak season.
 You might have to drive around a bit and find yourself a parking place.

-Wally Creek – Kennedy River Love Locks and swimming
+Stop at Wally Creek – Kennedy River Love Locks and swimming – Vancouver Island

 (142km from Nanaimo)